Lake Country Limited

 The Lake Country Limited was a short-lived Amtrak route which connected Chicago, Illinois with Janesville, Wisconsin.
 The route was part of Amtrak's Network Growth Strategy, which envisioned an expanded role for mail and express business.
 The Lake Country Limited would have exchanged goods with a new Chicago–Philadelphia train named the Skyline Connection, which in the end never began operation.
 The previous time when there was interstate train service along the route was the era immediately before Amtrak (April 30, 1971) when the Chicago, Milwaukee, St. Paul and Pacific Railroad (Milwaukee Road) operated the Sioux and the Varsity trains.

+History

+The Lake Country Limited was one of multiple Amtrak routes created in an attempt to fulfill a now-waived mandate from Congress to drop all federal funding by October 1, 2002 or be liquidated.
+Freight revenue from the route was supposed to cover its operating costs, but in fiscal year 2000, passenger fares and freight revenue only covered 6%, being the worst performing Amtrak route in that year.

+A stop was added in Zenda, Wisconsin in June 2000.
+Between December 2000 and February 2001, service was suspended so more rolling stock could be available for other routes.
+Service shrank from daily to weekly in March 2001, then was discontinued in September 2001.
+Before its discontinuation, the train carried an average of five to six passengers per run, increasing to 10 to 11 during summer.